 Don't believe me?
 Imagine saving your child from a burning house or a potential abduction.
 Notice your elevated heart rate, heavy breathing and sweat?
-A sudden burst of fight or flight adrenaline can occur with a simple thought.
-Be careful as it can also pull you from a deep sleep when dreaming or if it pops into your head while trying to sleep.
+A sudden burst of fight-or-flight adrenaline can occur with a simple thought.
+Be careful.
+It also can pull you from a deep sleep when dreaming or pop into your head while trying to sleep.

-No need for pre-workout supplements when you have a powerful song or performance cue that gets you in the zone.
-Tie your "walk up music" to a moment of excellent performance and notice the difference in your ability.
-Performance cues can help you both calm down by simply saying "breathe" when you need to relax to get your heart rate lower prior to an event as well as pep you up by saying words like "beast mode," "crush it," "strong," "fast" or "all you got."
+There's no need for pre-workout supplements when you have a powerful song or performance cue that gets you in the zone.
+Tie your "walk-up music" to a moment of excellent performance and notice the difference in your ability.
+Performance cues can help you calm down by simply saying "breathe" when you need to lower your heart rate before an event and pep you up by saying words like "beast mode," "crush it," "strong," "fast" or "all you got."

 These phrases are powerful by themselves, but they are even more powerful when tied to an emotion.
-For instance, when trying to relax, focus on your breathing, but also think of time when you are at your most relaxed -- maybe taking a nap with your puppy, or sitting on a beach.
+For instance, when trying to relax, focus on your breathing but also think of a time when you are at your most relaxed -- maybe taking a nap with your puppy or sitting on a beach.
 Basically, go to your happy place.

-If you're trying to do the opposite and want to engage some of the powerful performance energy you have, tie the words to events when you won a race, hit a personal record lift or run time, walk off homerun, finished a long race or a graduation.
+If you're trying to do the opposite and want to engage some of the powerful performance energy you have, tie the words to events when you won a race; hit a personal-record lift, run time or walk-off home run; finished a long race; or graduated.

-Pro-tip: Something I like to say prior to speaking engagements is "pre-game jitters."
-It is a cue and a name it and tame it skill I like to use to calm me down and together with breathing will help any pre-speech anxiety.
+Pro tip: Something I like to say before speaking engagements is "pregame jitters."
+It is a cue and a "name it and tame it" skill that calms me down and, along with relaxed breathing, will help any pre-speech anxiety.

-Sometimes you don't even need words -- just think.
-I have a workout partner that picks up his pace at the end of a workout by imagining his grandson is being abducted.
+Sometimes you don't need words; just think.
+I have a workout partner who picks up his pace at the end of a workout by imagining his grandson is being abducted.

-If you are into working through contingencies and "what if's" there are good scenarios to prepare yourself for as well.
-Typically, my friend's performance in running will drop about a 15-20 second mile pace at that moment when he was thinking he was done.
-He was able to use a visual or imagined image to prevent himself from quitting and performing at a higher rate than he had all workout.
+If you are into working through contingencies and "what ifs," there are good scenarios to prepare yourself for as well.
+Typically, my friend's performance in running will drop 15-20 seconds off his mile pace at that moment when he thought he was done.
+He used a visual or imagined image to prevent himself from quitting and performed at a higher rate than he had all workout.

-We all have that Quit Demon in our heads.
-You truly have to tale to yourself -- don't just listen to yourself.
-And that talk has to be positive.
-For example "You got this.
+We all have that quit demon in our heads.
+You truly have to tell yourself; don't just listen to yourself.
+That has to be positive.
+"You got this.
 Keep going.
 Never quit.
 Keep pushing.
 Just up this hill.
-Just around the corner, just get to the next meal."
+Just around the corner.
+Just get to the next meal."

-Dissociation is a skill that is difficult to explain as it is a part of all the above.
-When you are in pain and completely uncomfortable, you can go to that happy place and distract yourself for significant amount of time either by focusing on something else or thinking about the past or future.
+Dissociation is a skill that is difficult to explain; it is a part of all the above.
+When you are in pain and completely uncomfortable, you can go to that happy place and distract yourself for significant amount of time, either by focusing on something else or thinking about the past or future.

-If you do not want to go to that happy place you can get a little more masochistic with your pain and call it "good pain."
-This is "good" as in it means I am working hard and I am where I am supposed to be.
-Sometimes you cannot just doze off and leave reality, and eventually you will need to just ignore it and be in the moment as you have tactical decisions to make that are more important than your present comfort.
+If you do not want to go to that happy place, you can get a little more masochistic with your pain and call it "good pain."
+Sometimes you cannot just doze off, and eventually you will need to ignore it and be in the moment.
+You have tactical decisions to make that are more important than your present level of discomfort.